chicio/chicio.github.io/src/posts/2022-05-31-microfrontend-module-federation-dynamic-configuration.md

 * `myarea` as `name` of the federeated module
 * `remotes` parameter will contain the names of the other federated module applications that this application will consume code from.
 In our case we will define just one remote, with key `cancelOrder`.
 This key is the one we will use to reference in the code of the `myarea` app the remote module.
 As value we will set the name of the remote federate module (the value of the `name` parameter in the `ModuleFederationPlugin` configuration in the `cancel-order` app) followed by the url of the remote entry file of our `cancel-order` app.
-* again, the `shared` parameter with the same approach we used to defined the shared dependecies for the `cancel-order` app
+* again, the `shared` parameter with the same approach we used to defined the shared dependecies for the `cancel-order` app.

 Below you can find the entire Webpack configuration for the `my-area` app.